 SCAH Annual CAA Panel

 As an affiliate society of the College Art Association (CAA), SCAH organizes a standing panel at the CAA annual conference.
-SCAH’s participation in the 108th conference includes a panel, business meeting (open to dues-paying members), and workshop (free and open to the first 20 attendees).
+SCAH’s participation in the 109th conference included a panel, business meeting, and workshop.

 Previous SCAH Panels at CAA: